evoth/blog-content/projects/ptl/_index.md

     params:
       alt: Looping animation of arrows spinning in a circle, enclosing two semicircles which represent night and day.
       loopSeconds: 3.0
+  - name: hero
+    src: ptl-hero.svg
+    params:
+      alt: Looping animation of arrows spinning in a circle, enclosing two semicircles which represent night and day.
+      loopSeconds: 3.0
 ---

 Perpetual Timelapse{{< sidenote "(" ")" >}}named before I knew that "time-lapse" with a hyphen is more correct{{< /sidenote >}} wasn't my first big programming project, but it was the first that wasn't bound by the [Scratch](https://scratch.mit.edu/) canvas or the screen of my [calculator](https://www.cemetech.net/downloads/users/Pi_Runner).
 I started development just before the beginning of 2020, and the resulting system uploaded daily time-lapses to [YouTube](https://www.youtube.com/@perpetualtimelapse9938) on most days from April 9th to June 1st, 2020{{< sidenote "(" ")" >}}the system was also operational and uploading videos privately during development in the preceding months{{< /sidenote >}}.
 During this time, the system processed and uploaded over 16 hours of video, representing over 660 hours of time-lapse recording.
 Although the final iteration of the system took longer than expected to develop and presented reliability issues, I gained valuable programming/integration experience and increased confidence in my abilities to tackle complex problems.